Matt-Gallery/plpak-react-2/README.md

 ## Deployment

-This app is configured for GitHub Pages deployment.
+This app is configured for GitHub Pages deployment using GitHub Actions.